Atom-Smart-Wallet/Atom-Smart-Wallet/README.md

 ```

 Important notes:
-- The `RPC_URL` should point to a Units Network node
+- The `RPC_URL` should point to a Sonic Network node
 - The `ENTRYPOINT_ADDRESS` must be the deployed EntryPoint contract address
 - The `BUNDLER_PRIVATE_KEY` must be funded with native tokens for gas
 - The `PAYMASTER_ADDRESS` is optional and only needed if using a paymaster